Last Updated on November 2, 2023

 They are dedicated to improving the livelihood and economic prosperity of small and marginal organic farmers in India.

 Satva also donates a portion of all their proceeds to its local community and agricultural programs.

-This is another natural fiber brand that I SWEAR by.
+This is another natural workout clothes brand that I SWEAR by.
 I got my first pair of Icebreaker leggings last year, and have already bought two more pairs.

 I have their biker shorts, four t-shirts, and a sports bra too.
-Icebreaker is quickly becoming my go-to for working out.
+Icebreaker is quickly becoming my go-to for ethical activewear when working out.

 Icebreaker is made mostly from merino-wool which is anti-bacterial, anti-microbial and rockstar for temperature regulation.